cosmos/cosmos/WHITEPAPER.md

 Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM zones powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
-Additionally, though the Cosmos hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different zones, providing a foundation for generalized Ethereum scaling via sharding.
-For example, asynchronous contract calls that "send an action" and expect a response in return could be implemented by a sequence of two IBC packets going in opposite directions.
+Additionally, though the Cosmos hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to coordinate token movements between Ethereum contracts running on different zones, providing a foundation for token-centric Ethereum scaling via sharding.

 ### Multi-Application Integration

 Cosmos zones run arbitrary application logic, defined at the beginning of the zone's life, and potentially updated over time by governance.
-Such flexibility allows Cosmos zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derlivatives of those blockchains, utilizing the same codebase but a different validator set and history.
-This allows many existing cryptocurrency frameworks, such as that of Ethereum, Zerocash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine on a common network, openning tremendous opportunity for interoperability across platforms.
+Such flexibility allows Cosmos zones to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits derivatives of those blockchains, utilizing the same codebase but with a different validator set and initial distribution.
+This allows many existing cryptocurrency frameworks, such as that of Ethereum, Zerocash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine (Tendermint Core) on a common network, openning tremendous opportunity for interoperability across platforms.
 Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling Cosmos to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
-Alternatively, a zone can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the Cosmos network.
+Alternatively, a zone can serve as a distributed fault-tolerant exchange (with orderbooks), which can be a strict improvement over existing centralized cryptocurrency exchanges which tend to get hacked over time.

 Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain zone, allowing it to inherit the security and interoperability of the public Cosmos network, without sacrificing control over the underlying service.
-Thus, Cosmos may be a best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control to an unidentified set of miners.
+Thus, Cosmos may offer the best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control completely to a (distributed) third party.

 ### Network Partition Mitigation

-A major problem with consistency favouring consensus algorithms like Tendermint is thought to be that any network partition which causes there to be no single partition with +⅔ voting power will halt consensus altogether.
-The Cosmos architecture can mitigate this problem by using a global hub with regional autonomous zones, where +⅔ voting power in a zone are based in a common geographic region.
-For instance, a common paradigm may be for individual cities, or regions, to operate a given zone for the coordination of finances and infrastructure, enabling municipal activity to persist in the event that otherwise remote service providers fail.
+Some claim that a major problem with consistency-favouring consensus algorithms like Tendermint is that any network partition which causes there to be no single partition with +⅔ voting power (e.g. ⅓+ goign offline) will halt consensus altogether.
+The Cosmos architecture can mitigate this problem by using a global hub with regional autonomous zones, where voting power for each zone are distributed based on a common geographic region.
+For instance, a common paradigm may be for individual cities, or regions, to operate their own zones while sharing a common hub (e.g. the Cosmos Hub), enabling municipal activity to persist in the event that the hub halts due to a temporary network partition.
 Note that this allows real geological, political, and network-topological features to be considered in designing robust federated fault-tolerant systems.

 ### Federated Name Resolution System